2023 Pinot Noir

 Medal Two

-Violets, ripe black cherry fruits, a little rose petal lift with a faint hint of smoky char.
-A fleshy and flavoursome cherry fruit profile with a pinch aniseed spice that tames the fruit and lends complexity.
-The silky elegance combined with a fine tannin structure, enhanced by some inclusion of bunches to produce a medium-bodied yet powerful style of Pinot Noir.
+Bright crimson in appearance, with a bouquet of violets, ripe black cherry fruits, a little rose petal lift, and a faint hint of smoky char.
+A fleshy, flavoursome cherry fruit palate with a pinch of aniseed spice that tames the fruit and adds complexity.
+Silky elegance and fine tannin structure, enhanced by some bunch inclusion, create a medium-bodied yet powerful Pinot Noir.

 Reviews